vshl-io/powerbi-retail-sales-performance-dashboard/README.md

 ## Business Insights

-- Portland reached 1000 sales in December to close out the year
+- Portland reached 1000 sales in December to close out the year.
-- High Top product return rate doubled in all three marketplaces (9 to 18 overall), at a return rate of 1.01%
+- High Top product return rate doubled in all three marketplaces (9 to 18 overall), at a return rate of 1.01%.
-- Plato products drove the strongest overall profit margin (63.55%) in 1998
+- Plato products drove the strongest overall profit margin (63.55%) in 1998.

 ## Skills Demonstrated